polterguy/phosphorusfive/README.md

 * A managed Ajax library
 * A design pattern called Active Events
-* Hyperlisp or p5.lambda
+* Hyperlambda or p5.lambda

 The Ajax library is created on top of ASP.NET's web controls, allowing you to use them the same way you would create a web forms website.
 Simply inject them declaratively into your markup, and change their properties and attributes in your codebehind.

 Active Events allows you to loosely couple your modules together, without having any dependencies between them.

-Hyperlisp, and p5.lambda, is the natural bi-product of Active Events; A Turing complete execution engine, for orchestrating your apps together, almost as if they were LEGO bricks.
+Hyperlambda, and p5.lambda, is the natural bi-product of Active Events; A Turing complete execution engine, for orchestrating your apps together, almost as if they were LEGO bricks.

 P5 is created in C#, and should work perfectly with Visual Studio, Xamarin and MonoDevelop.